Versaen

 What should I wear to Versaen?

-Versaen occupies a former butcher's shop in a small fortified town and carries a Michelin star, so the expectation sits between relaxed and considered — neat, composed dress is appropriate without requiring formal attire.
+Versaen occupies a former butcher's shop in a small fortified town and carries a Michelin star, so the expectation sits between relaxed and considered; neat, composed dress is appropriate without requiring formal attire.
 The venue's described Brabant conviviality suggests the room is warm rather than stiff.
 Avoid overly casual clothing, but there is no indication that a jacket is required.

 Is Versaen worth the price?

-At €€€ and one Michelin star, Versaen sits at a price point where the cooking needs to deliver, and the recognition from Michelin (2024) and Star Wine List suggests it does.
+At €€€ and one Michelin star, Versaen sits at a price point where the cooking needs to deliver, the recognition from Michelin (2024) and Star Wine List suggests it does.
 The style, as described, is restrained and flavour-focused rather than theatrical, which means you are paying for depth rather than spectacle.
 If that format works for you, the value case is solid.
 If you want elaborate multi-component production, De Librije operates at a higher ambition level but also a higher price.

 Is Versaen good for a special occasion?

 Yes.
 A Michelin-starred restaurant in a historic fortified town, classified as a hotel venue, is a well-suited setting for a birthday, anniversary, or significant dinner.
 The evening service runs until midnight, which gives the meal room to develop.
-Book dinner rather than lunch for the full experience, and confirm the hotel accommodation option if an overnight stay would make the occasion.
+Book dinner rather than lunch for the full experience, confirm the hotel accommodation option if an overnight stay would make the occasion.

 Is the tasting menu worth it at Versaen?